-- Detentions of varying length can be carried out by any member of staff. - Detentions of up to 15 minutes require no written communication with the home. - If a detention is set for after school then a parent should be notified, but there is no legal need to do this.
+- If a detention is set for after school then a parent should be notified via text message before the end of the day, but there is no legal need to do this.
 A detention will go ahead even if the parent has not been notified.
 A reminder though that parents should be notified as a matter of courtesy, good practice and Safeguarding.
-This can be done through a text message. - Once a detention has been notified to the home it is NOT the case that parents/quardians can 'decline' it. - If colleagues need any support with this please see a member of SLT. - ALL detentions MUST be recorded on SIMs. - Detentions will follow be set under the following areas and following these structures:
+This can be done through a text message. - Once a detention has been notified to the home it is NOT the case that parents/guardians can 'decline' it.
+Special dispensation may be made for matters of 'safeguarding' but this is at the discretion of the Assistant Headteacher for behaviour. - ALL detentions MUST be recorded on SIMs. - 1 'on call' will result in a 30-minute detention.
+2 'On calls' during the day will result in a 60 minute detention.
+3+ incidents will result in a 60 minute detention and a day spent in Damascus the following day.
+If pupils are continuing to cause disruption through the day, they may be taken to Damascus for the remainder of the day and booked in for the following day